What to order at Musashi Noodles and Sushi Bar

 Tip: Walk-in only and counter seating only; arrive before 12:30 or after 14:00 to find a stool.
 Takeaway runs all day.

-Umi Falafel on Dame Street in Dublin, the vegan Lebanese counter doing the city's most credible falafel on freshly fried chickpeas in a saj-pressed wrap.
+Umi Falafel inside George's Street Arcade in Dublin 2, the vegetarian Lebanese counter doing the city's most credible falafel on freshly fried chickpeas.

 Signature: Falafel wrap, Mezze plate, Baklava